jeremywillans/hass-addons/php-nginx/README.md

 [php-nginx][php-nginx] exposes a Web Platform supporting PHP.
 This is used to host the iRobot Roomba Map

-Credit to [gotschi](https://community.home-assistant.io/u/gotschi/summary) for creating this map !
+Credit to

 ## Installation

 Follow these steps to get the add-on installed on your system:

-1. Navigate in your Home Assistant frontend to **Hass.io** -> **Add-on Store**.
+1. Navigate in your Home Assistant frontend to **Supervisor** -> **Add-on Store**.
+2. Ensure you have added the custom repository - ```https://github.com/jeremywillans/hass-addons```
-2. Find the "php-nginx Docker Image" add-on and click it.
+3. Find the "php-nginx Docker Image" add-on and click it.
-3. Click on the "INSTALL" button.
+4. Click on the "INSTALL" button.

 ## How to use